dagfs/dagfs.github.io/articles/creativity/creative-thinking.md

 ## Embrase you creativity

+ - vounerability
+ - im not creative
+ - richard feynman - do things becouse they are fun and they will lead to something usefull
+ - adam savage - to create something you have to obsess over it. to show other something you have created puts you in a vounerable position.
+ - Learn to be comfortable to kill your babies or let them grow up another way than you imagined.
+That is why we do what we do in workshops to get comfortable sharing our ideas and learning to build on each other as to rais ideas in a group.
+ - You are not your brain - du er ikke tankene dine
 ## creativity  tools

 snakk videre om hvordan vi resonerer og kommer frem til løsninger.
 Hvordan det å bruke ord hjelper, hvordan det å lage flere ideer hjelper